 Registering securities can be more costly and require more expansive disclosures than a private placement: A registered securities offering requires the issuing company to make the same public filings and reports as any other public company, and to do so on a regular basis (which would be very burdensome for an early-stage company).
 Exempt offerings under Regulation D provide issuers a more streamlined approach to raising capital.

-The volume of capital raised under Regulation D exemptions each year is quite large: SEC data shows that in 2017, Regulation D offerings accounted for more than $1.8T of the approximately $3T raised in the private markets.
-By comparison, registered offerings raised $1.5T that year.
+The volume of capital raised under Regulation D exemptions each year is quite large: Data from the SEC’s Office of the Advocate for Small Business Capital Formation data shows that in from July 1, 2021 to June 30, 2022, Regulation D offerings accounted for more than $2.54T of the approximately $4.45T raised in the private markets.
+By comparison, registered offerings raised $1.23T that year.

 Regulation D exemptions